NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 **The Master Question:**
 > If Owl worked for the other party, what verdict would they reach about ME?

-**The Meta Question:**
-> What would a judge with NO coordinates — no want, no fear, no game, no blind spot — conclude?
-How far is my verdict from that?

 **The Shadow Check:**
 - Am I a wise Owl or a Critic? *(Critic judges to feel superior; wise Owl judges to find the path forward)*
 - If Bloodhound found no scent on me that makes me uncomfortable, I may be a goat wearing Owl's feathers.

----

-> **Note:** Owl can be honest about your own role because your Ego is already accounted for.
-You are turning on the lights to solve the problem, not to shame the self.
-The goal is clarity, not punishment.

 ---